I Thought I Was Done Changing Careers. I Was Wrong.

 So, as a former ICU specialist now self-proclaimed “agro-intensivist,” or more accurately and humbly, an “agro-educator,” but even there, that title has limitation because I have never farmed, potted, or even tended to a plant (remember, I am a city boy), thus I am writing and teaching a topic on which I have no “front-line experience.”

-The difference here is I am openly stating what I do and do not know, which is simply that I had the fortune of coming across Shimanishi’s work, recognized its importance, and devoted now seven months of my life to studying it, discussing it, and spending many dozens of hours talking with those connected to his work over these many decades.
-Basically, I have learned a specific water chemistry, heretofore unknown to the wider world, and I have committed to disseminate that knowledge and its implications and potential .
+The difference here is I am openly stating what I do and do not know, which is simply that I had the fortune of coming across Shimanishi’s work, recognized its importance, and devoted now seven months of my life to studying it, discussing it, and spending many dozens of hours talking with those who have known of his work longer.
+Basically, I have learned a specific water chemistry, heretofore unknown to the wider world, and I have committed to disseminating that knowledge and its implications and potential.

-More recently, since starting the Asao group, I have gotten to work with some amazing agronomists who have taught me about the use of a combination of agricultural inputs that can build back, revitalize, rescue, re-animate, soils, plants, grasses, and crops, whether they be houseplants, backyard gardens, hobby farms, or big farms.
+More recently, since starting the Asao Group, I have gotten to work with some amazing agronomists who have taught me about the use of a combination of agricultural inputs that can build back, revitalize, rescue, and reanimate soils, plants, grasses, and crops, whether they be houseplants, backyard gardens, hobby farms, or big farms.

-So with that, let’s break down the first iteration of the REVIVE protocol (recognizing, I will adapt and update the following as my experience and insights accumulate, similar to Paul and my approach when leading the FLCCC in Covid.
+So, with that, let’s break down the first iteration of the REVIVE protocol (while also understanding that I will adapt and update the protocol as my experience and insights accumulate, similar to Paul’s and my approach with the protocols we created and evolved with our FLCCC in Covid.

 REVIVE: The Kory Resuscitation and Vitalization System for Soil and Garden Health

-As in critical care, there is not “one size fits all”, with set doses and duration, and combinations, but you have to start with a floor to work from, and consider this.
+As in critical care, there is no “one size fits all” with set doses, duration, and combinations; but you have to start with a core intervention to work from and then adapt and revise accordingly.
+As one of my new colleagues says, “Nature isn't exact; your approach doesn’t have to be either.”

-I encourage anyone to scale up or down in intensity based not only on the state and fertility of the starting soil but also on the response to therapy.
-However, note that the field trial I presented in the last post started with dead, infertile soil, and relied solely on an intervention of an initial cosmotropic water irrigation, followed by weekly foliaer spraying, with the only variation a a one-time mid-season light application of fish hydrolysate and microbes.
-The results were beyond impressive.
-Starting with dead soil.
+Thus, I encourage anyone to scale up or down in intensity based not only on the state and fertility of the starting soil but also on the response to therapy.
+However, note that the field trial I presented in the last post started with dead, infertile soil and relied solely on an initial cosmotropic water irrigation, followed by weekly foliar spraying, with the only addition being a one-time mid-season light application of fish hydrolysate and microbes.
+The results were beyond impressive despite starting from literal dead soil.

-Water treated with a biotite-derived vermiculite mineral extract, a mineral composition with “multiplicative” properties, meaning the addition of small amounts acts on large volumes of water, rendering the water in a more electrochemically ordered state, which, across six studies in varied conditions and contexts, demonstrates changes in a multi-domain agricultural impact profile as per the AI-generated image below:
+Water treated with a biotite-derived vermiculite mineral extract, a mineral composition with “multiplicative” properties, meaning the addition of small amounts acts on large volumes of water, rendering a much larger water volume in a more electrochemically ordered state, which, across six studies in varied conditions and contexts, demonstrates changes in a multi-domain agricultural impact profile as per this AI-generated image below:

 2) Liquid Fish Hydrolysate Complex (Primora Nourish or equivalent)

-Liquid hydrolysate, which provides a wide range of minerals, micronutrients, amino acids, and fats known to support:
+Liquid hydrolysate includes a wide range of minerals, micronutrients, amino acids, and fats which are known tot:

 3) Liquid Biochar (Primora Char or equivalent, e.g. American Biochar)

-5 micron-sized, activated wood biochar combined with humate, a size which allows for a liquid formulation, thus can combine all three inputs to a water sprayer in a single application.
+Here, we use a 5-micron-sized activated wood biochar combined with humate, a size that allows for a liquid formulation, thus enabling all three inputs to be combined in a single application with a water sprayer:

 Sequence and Technique of Application